mikenakis/Public/starwars-dataset/README.md

 I found that swapi.dev has at least a couple of serious issues:

 - It has one less film entity, while it should have at least one more.
-- It has lost the contents of the "species" field of several persons.
-(All these persons appear to be humans; however, the few additional persons do have their "species" set correctly, and they are humans so, go figure.)
+- It has lost the contents of the "species" field of several person entities.

-Note that I have not checked everything, so there may be more issues with swapi.dev, but the issues that I found were already enough to warrant not using it.
+Note that I have not checked everything, so there may be more issues with swapi.dev, but the issues that I found were already enough to warrant not using it, so I did not check further.

 As a result, I am not downloading data from the web API anymore, and instead the text files that were once downloaded from swapi.co now live as resources within the project.